-Is 2020 the worst year the human race has ever known?
-We take a look at some other candidates vying for that unfortunate title and leave it up to you to decide whether or not 2020 takes the cake.
+But is 2021 the worst year the human race has ever known (or are living through the worst decade)?
+We take a look at some other candidates vying for that unfortunate title and leave it up to you to decide whether or not 2021 takes the cake.

 According to medieval historian Michael McCormick, 536 AD was ‘the beginning of one of the worst periods to be alive, if not the worst year.’
 Falling in the time known as the 'Dark Ages', the year 536 AD fully embraced this moniker as Europe, the Middle East and parts of Asia were plunged into 24-hour darkness for 18 months.
 Summer temperatures plummeted between 1.5-2.5°C causing crops to fail and millions to starve to death.